Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

-We further test of our inference approach with synthetic binary BH mergers, using the simulated catalog of \citet{vitale2025}.
-The same population models as above were used to generate sources, except that there is a correlation between the fraction of BHs with aligned spins and their binary mass ratios, given by $f(q) = f_\tau \big( e^{(q-0.1)^2} - 1 \big) / \big( e^{0.81} - 1 \big)$.
+We further test our inference approach with synthetic binary BH mergers, using the simulated catalog of Refs.~\cite{Vitale:2025lms, vitale_data_2025}.
+The same population models as above were used to generate sources, except that there is a correlation between the fraction $f(q)$ of BHs with aligned spins and their binary mass ratios $q$, given by $f(q) = f_\tau \big( e^{(q-0.1)^2} - 1 \big) / \big( e^{0.81} - 1 \big)$, where $f_\tau$ is now the fraction of sources with aligned spins at $q=1$.
 When performing inference, we neglect this correlation, which is a conservative choice in the sense that we can test whether the marginal spin distribution is correctly inferred even if we use an incorrect model.
 The true parameters of this population were chosen to be consistent with the constraints from current data (as in Fig.~\ref{fig: current}) and are given in Table~\ref{tab: future priors}, as are the priors we use for inference.

 The catalog assumed a three-detector network of LIGO Hanford, LIGO Livingston, and Virgo \cite{LIGOScientific:2014pky, VIRGO:2014yos} with sensitivities as projected for the fourth observing run \cite{KAGRA:2013rdx, T2000012}.
 Signals were generated using the \textsc{IMRPhenomXP} waveform model \cite{Pratten:2020ceb}.
 Events were selected based on a detection threshold on the network match-filter signal-to-noise ratio (SNR) $>11$.
 The catalog contains full Bayesian parameter estimation with standard GW priors (see, e.g., \cite{KAGRA:2021vkt}) for 1599 detected events using the relative binning likelihood approximation in \textsc{Bilby} \cite{Ashton:2018jfp, Krishna:2023bug, Zackay:2018qdy, Cornish:2010kf}.
 We assume an observing time of ten years, such that the local merger rate is consistent with the current constraints in Fig.~\ref{fig: current} (note that this is not a realistic estimate for the number of mergers in the fourth LVK observing run or its duration, but was chosen to stress test the likelihood-based variational approach using a large catalog).